Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Students who successfully complete this paper will learn to

-- Acquire concepts and terminology for the study of language structure, especially in the areas of phonetics/phonology, morphology/syntax and semantics
+- Acquire concepts and terminology for the study of language structure

 - Develop skills of analysis, argumentation and evaluation